Keibert Ruiz Player Props: Nationals vs. Rockies

 |Games w/1+ RBI

-- The Rockies pitching staff was 29th in MLB with a collective 7.5 strikeouts per nine innings last season.
+- The pitching staff for the Rockies has a collective 7.9 K/9, which ranks 24th in MLB.

-- The Rockies had the last-ranked team ERA across all league pitching staffs (5.08).
+- The Rockies' 4.88 team ERA ranks 19th across all MLB pitching staffs.

-- Freeland (1-0) takes the mound for the Rockies to make his second start of the season.
+- The Rockies will send Urena (0-1) out to make his second start of the season.

-- In his last time out on Saturday, the left-hander tossed six scoreless innings against the San Diego Padres while surrendering three hits.
+- His most recent time out came out of the bullpen on Sunday when the righty threw 2/3 innings against the San Diego Padres while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.